 7. Create Your Own Mobile App

-Mobile ordering technologies like apps can send alerts about deals, simplify the payment process for orders, and have loyalty programs.
-This would improve user convenience and help restaurants keep track of customer data.
-This makes it more likely that customers will come back again and again.
+As a result, it becomes more likely that customers will come back again and again.
 Moreover, 3rd party delivery apps charge huge commissions, and a dedicated app can help you save a lot of money in the long run.

 The Starbucks app stands out in the fast food industry by integrating ordering capabilities, a loyalty program, and customer engagement strategies.
 This ensures customers are always engaged and updated with the newest offers and products.